- Download and print the Official Records Copy Order Form.

 - Decree Holder has to file a written application seeking execution of decree with the court which has passed the Decree or the Court to which it is transferred.

 - Upon the application being accepted, a notice is issued on the Judgement Debtor in terms of Rule 22 of the Code of Civil Procedure, 1908.

 **Divorced After a divorce, a woman might keep her married name.
 If this is the case, then you can either use “Mrs.” or “Ms.” to address the guest and use her first name.
 If she is using her maiden name, then use “Ms.” along with her first name and maiden name.
 Again, it’s best to find out what she prefers to go by.

-How do you get a copy of a will in Clark County Nevada?
+How do I get a copy of my marriage certificate in Nevada?

 In Nevada, marriage certificates are stored at the county level.
 To receive a copy of your marriage certificate, you must contact the County Recorder in the county where you obtained your marriage license.
 You will need to pay the fees payable to “County Recorder.”